Guevara-chan/PolyDice/README.md

 # /Sum/:
-__PolyDice__ is quick/dirty GUI dice roller for tabletop or forum-based games.
+__PolyDice__ is quick/dirty desktop dice roller for tabletop or forum-based games.
 It's development was directly focused on unobtrusiveness and UI efficiency.

 # /Brief samples of interfacing/: